Cyprus problem: Formula One and the Cyprus dispute

 The podium display after the 2006 Turkish Grand Prix caused a controversy, when winner Felipe Massa received the trophy from Mehmet Ali Talat, who was referred to as the "President of the Turkish Republic of Northern Cyprus".
 The government of the Republic of Cyprus filed an official complaint with the FIA.
 After investigating the incident, the FIA fined the organisers of the Grand Prix $5 million on 19 September 2006.
 The Turkish Motorsports Federation (TOSFED) and the organisers of the Turkish Grand Prix (MSO) agreed to pay half the fined sum pending an appeal to be heard by the FIA International Court of Appeal on 7 November 2006.
-TOSFED insisted the move was not planned and that Mehmet Ali Talat did fit FIA's criteria for podium presentations as a figure of world standing.
-Keen to repair their impartiality in international politics, the FIA stood their ground forcing the appeal to be withdrawn.
+TOSFED insisted the move was not planned and that Talat did fit FIA's criteria for podium presentations as a figure of world standing.
+It is likely that the FIA wanted to repair their impartiality in international politics, the FIA stood their ground forcing the appeal to be withdrawn.